The A. Homer Hilsen is a Country Bike.

 these days, which is why we love to talk about it.
 Bike makers are all

-agog over materials and light weight and ten-speed cassettes and other
+agog over materials and light weight and eleven-speed cassettes and other

 things of questionable value unquestionable.
 They've either consciously